 I'm with an Early Childhood Program, but not part of a school or district - What do I need to report?

-It sounds like you're what the state classifies as an Other Non-School Recipient (ONSR), an entity that is neither a school nor a Unique Education Provider, but receives money of some kind through the Michigan Electronic Grants Systems (MEGS) or Cash Management System (CMS).
+It sounds like you're what the state classifies as an Other Non-School Recipient, an entity that is neither a school nor a Unique Education Provider, but receives money through the Michigan Electronic Grants Systems or Cash Management System.
 ONSRs may or may not receive program dollars where individual student or staff reporting is required.
-Examples of non-school recipients include (but are not limited to) community action agencies, soup kitchens, day care centers, etc.
+Examples of ONSRs include (but are not limited to) community action agencies, soup kitchens, day care centers, etc.

-You'll need to set up your program in the Educational Entity Master (EEM), and you may be required to report early childhood information to the state in the Michigan Student Data System.
+You'll need to set up your program in the Educational Entity Master, and you may be required to report early childhood information to the state in the Michigan Student Data System.

 - The EEM is a database of educational entities, including official identification codes and contact information for Michigan's educational systems and programs.